 Part 1: From valuation to expectation management

-Animana’s latest feature introduces a waiting time report (available from the 5th of November), designed to give you a better insight into how your clinic is performing, allowing you to make adjustments for a smoother customer-patient journey; where staff, tools and protocols work most efficiently.
+Animana’s waiting time report is designed to give you a better insight into how your clinic is performing, allowing you to make adjustments for a smoother customer-patient journey; where staff, tools and protocols work most efficiently.

 As a practice, you want to offer not only the best possible treatment but also the best possible customer experience for pet owners.
 In other words, you want to deliver efficiency, value, and care.
 The customer journey isn’t just about passing through a well-oiled machine, but that your clients have a positive experience at your practice.
 Aside from patient care, customer experience can actually be seen as one of the most important ‘products’ you can offer to a pet owner – it is also free of charge.

 The waiting room plays an important role in the customer experience – after all, it is the beginning and end of a visit to your clinic.
 You can see the waiting room as an effective tool for measuring (and increasing) the value of the visit, not only for the customer but also for yourself and your team.
 A good first and last experience in the waiting room determines not only the feeling that the customer is left with, but is also a key factor in repeat custom – or customer loyalty.
 Aspects such as furnishing, hygiene and the reception experiences all contribute value to the customer journey.

 Waiting time optimisation is mostly down to efficient planning, but it’s not as simple as getting patients quickly through your practice.
 It’s nice to have a practice bursting with patients, and a high consultation throughput, but this is also where the danger lies – are you allowing patients to be fully diagnosed?
 Also, many factors are beyond your control – what happens when a customer cannot find a parking space and is five minutes late?
 Some things you cannot plan or optimise for.
 For a veterinary nurse, it is also a challenge to plan waiting times and to set expectations.